A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Constrained Projected Gradient Descent

 Past research has shown that multi-step gradient attacks like PGD are among the strongest attacks \cite{kurakin2016adversarial}.
 PGD adds iteratively a perturbation $\delta$ that follows the sign of the gradient $\nabla$ with respect to the current adversary $x_t$ of the input $x$.
 That is, at iteration $t+1$ it produces the input

-where $\theta_h$ the parameters of our predictor $h$, $\Pi$ is a clip function ensuring that $x+\delta$ remains bounded in a sphere around $x$ of a size $\epsilon$ using a norm $p$. and $\nabla_x l$ is the gradient of loss function tailored to our task, computed over the set of mutable features.
+where $\theta_h$ the parameters of our predictor $h$, $\Pi$ is a clip function ensuring that $x+\delta$ remains bounded in a sphere around $x$ of a size $\epsilon$ using a norm $p$, and $\nabla_x l$ is the gradient of loss function tailored to our task, computed over the set of mutable features.
 For instance, we can use cross-entropy losses with a mask for classification tasks.
+We compute the gradient using the first-order approximation of the loss function around $x$.

 However, as our experiments reveal (see Table \ref{tab:attack} and Section \ref{sec:empirical-evaluation}), a straight application of PGD does not manage to generate any example that satisfies $\Omega$.
 This raises the need to equip PGD with the means of handling domain constraints.